Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Exit the Mont Sëuc gondola mountain station and head left, following trail 9 to Saltria.

 Saltria is a small settlement on Alpe di Siusi, located at an elevation of 1675 meters.
 It’s also the lowest point of the plateau.
+So, when you hike from the Mont Sëuc mountain station (2005 meters) to Saltria, you’ll be hiking downhill almost the whole time.

-Trail 9, which is a road initially, descends to the Schgaguler Schwaige alpine pasture hut/restaurant (15 minutes).
+Trail 9, which is a road initially, descends to the Schgaguler Schwaige alpine pasture hut restaurant (15 minutes).

 Continue following trail 9 in the direction of Saltria, signed 50 minutes.
 The path wraps around Sporthotel Sonne and then continues south towards the Catinaccio/Rosengarten range.